 The basics: Started in 2012, Blue Apron is one of the original meal kit delivery services and arguably one of the most prominent.
 Recipe options are fairly limited – you’re restricted to what’s on the menu that week.
 Since I’ve got family members with food sensitivities, I found it a little challenging to make selections on weeks where the recipes included ingredients we couldn’t eat, like shrimp.
 My kids loved the bright recipe cards and information on cool ingredients like lessons on soba noodles.

 The basics: As with Blue Apron, you’ll select from either two-person (classic) or the family plan (four people).
 I did appreciate that you could select the age groupings of your kiddos – either younger kids or teenagers.
 Choose from either two or three weekly meals for families.
-As with Blue Apron, you’ll need to make your meal selections from the 13 offered for that week.
+Also as with Blue Apron, you’ll need to make your meal selections from the 15 offered for that week.

 Pricing: For the family plan it’s $8.74 per serving or $69.92 weekly for two meals and $104.88 for three meals.
 You’ll pay more to feed your teenagers – $9.99 per meal, and you’ll need to select three meals or $119.88 weekly.
 Family plan meals are designed for four.
 Two-person plans offer greater flexibility with either meat or veggie options.
 Pricing starts at $9.99 per serving.

-Pricing: Meals are simply $9.95 per serving, although some premium dishes cost a bit more.
+Pricing: Meals start at $7.99 per serving, although some premium dishes cost a bit more.
 Delivery is free on orders over $45.

 The basics: Sun Basket boasts being a first “paleo-friendly” option and aims to provide healthy meals for families.
-Choose from two people (classic), four people (classic – four adults) or four people (family – two adults and two children).
+Choose from two people (classic) or four people (family).
 The default is to three recipes per week.
-Choose among various meal plans like paleo, gluten free, “lean and clean,” vegetarian and “rise and shine,” which includes breakfast.
-Meal options are pre-selected, but you can choose from among what’s listed to meet your
+Choose among various meal plans like paleo, gluten free, “lean and clean,” vegetarian and others.
+Meal options are pre-selected, but you can choose from among what’s listed to meet your family’s preferences.